 (link to gallery site)

-Andrew Lucia’s Portraits is a projection-based installation work based on a collection of 23 iconic images.
+Andrew Lucia’s Portraits is a projection-based installation work derived from of a collection of 23 iconic images.
 Questioning the nature of authorship and authenticity, each moment within the experience is an instant during a process of transformation, one that does not alter the content of the images, but rather reorders their structures.
 To this end, the material exhibited is predetermined and never lost, only re-organized.
 As time passes in the creation of Portraits, each iconic image slowly disintegrates until a tipping point is reached, at which time the appearance of the original is no longer recognizable as such.
 Yet, the original can still be recalled questioning not what it is we observe, rather how the quality of what we observer is ordered, identified, and classified.

 Works in premier exhibition: